HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 There are several things we can inspect while the execution is paused.
 For instance, as shown in Figure 7, we can hover the mouse pointer over the `laureates` parameter of the `renderLaureates()` function to inspect its value at this point in the execution.
 Array and object values can be expanded by pressing the triangular right-arrow.

 We can also inspect variables and the scopes in which they exist.
 In Figure 8 we have expanded the `laureates` variable.
-It appears that this variable is not an array, as we had assumed, but a JavaScript object with a `laureates` property which has an array value.
+It appears that this variable is not an array, as we had assumed, but a JavaScript object with a `laureates` property containing an array.

 > ![Debug variables](../../assets/debug-variables.png)
 >